-The daily four-to-six cup rule is for generally healthy people.
-It's possible to take in too much water if you have certain health conditions, such as thyroid disease or kidney, liver, or heart problems; or if you're taking medications that make you retain water, such as non-steroidal anti-inflammatory drugs (NSAIDs), opiate pain medications, and some antidepressants.
+- Overall health and medications: It's possible to take in too much water if you have certain health conditions, such as thyroid disease or kidney, liver, or heart problems; or if you're taking medications that make you retain water, such as nonsteroidal anti-inflammatory drugs (NSAIDs), opiate pain medications, and some antidepressants.

-How much water a day should you drink if you fit into that category?
-There's no one-size-fits-all answer.
-Water intake must be individualized, and you should check with your doctor if you are not sure about the right amount for you.
+As there's no one-size-fits-all answer and water intake is individualized, you should check with your doctor about the right amount for you.